 Management

-This section briefly describes the necessary components and operational methods for the proposed eco-friendly polymer compounds incineration technology.
+This section briefly describes the necessary components and operational methods for the proposed eco-friendly thermal treatment of SPCW technology.
 The use case illustrates all components, operational methods, and control methods within the scope of the appropriate technology.

-The air injection pipe installed inside the circular incinerator creates a three- to four-stage air curtain within the incinerator.
-The material of this air injection pipe should be an alloy resistant to the incineration heat, depending on the type of waste to be incinerated.
-Furthermore, the size of the air injection pipe, the number of air nozzles perforated at each stage, and the angle of the perforations should be such that the incineration heat circulates downward within the incinerator.
+The air injection pipe installed inside the circular chamber creates a three- to four-stage air curtain within the chamber.
+The material of this air injection pipe should be an alloy resistant to the thermal treatment heat, depending on the type of waste to be thermal treatment.
+Furthermore, the size of the air injection pipe, the number of air nozzles perforated at each stage, and the angle of the perforations should be such that the thermal treatment heat circulates downward within the chamber.
 View Image

 Air Blower

-The air blower placed outside the incinerator can vary depending on the size of the incinerator being installed.
+The air blower placed outside the chamber can vary depending on the size of the chamber being installed.
 The air blower used here consumes so little electricity per day that it could be generated by a simple solar panel.

 Fuel Injection Pump